This article may contain compensated links. Please read disclaimer for more info.

 Click here to see this Road Trip Route du Mimosa Map on Google

-The Horticulture and Acclimatization Society greatly contributed to its promotion, and mimosa farmers multiplied in the region in Mandelieu, Pégomas, Tanneron, or La Roquette.
-From the Cannes and Mandelieu train stations, the mimosa was sent to all the big cities in France and Europe.
+The Horticulture and Acclimatization Society greatly contributed to its promotion, and mimosa farmers multiplied in the region in Mandelieu, Pégomas, Tanneron, and La Roquette.
+From the train stations in Cannes and Mandelieu, the mimosa was sent to all the big cities in France and Europe.

-The mimosa owes its marketing to the ‘forcing’ technique.
+The mimosa in France owes its marketing to the “‘forcing” technique.
 This process is performed in a closed room, maintaining a temperature of 25°C and a hydrometry of 85.
-It allows the blossoming of the flower and its conservation thanks to the addition of a special powder called ‘chrystal.’
+It allows the blossoming of the flower and its conservation thanks to the addition of a special powder called “crystal.”

-Today, the mimosa is used in the perfume industry and also in gastronomy – syrups, chocolates, candies, pastries, without forgetting the mimosa French cocktail.
-Every winter, mimosas attract thousands of visitors, and there are many mimosa festivals and related activities through the Route du Mimosa.
+Today, mimosa is used in the perfume industry and also in gastronomy syrups, chocolates, candies, and pastries, without forgetting the mimosa French cocktail.
+Every winter, mimosas attract thousands of visitors in Southern France, and there are many mimosa festivals and related activities through the Route du Mimosa.

-6-Day Road Trip Route du Mimosa – Itinerary
+6-Day Road Trip Mimosa Route – Itinerary and Tips

-This road trip Route du Mimosa is a good destination all year round, but you will see it as its best from mid-January to March.
+La Route du Mimosa, South of France, is a good destination all year round, but you will see it at its best from mid-January to March.
 This Mimosa Route itinerary is a mix of seasonal activities (from January to March, when the mimosa blooms) and things to do all year round.

 Day 0 | Arrival